NBA Global Games: History

 The 2014 NBA Global Games began in October with two San Antonio Spurs friendlies versus EuroLeague teams Alba Berlin and Fenerbahçe Ülker at Berlin and Istanbul respectively.
 The Cleveland Cavaliers and Miami Heat played a preseason game at the HSBC Arena in Rio de Janeiro.
 Then the Brooklyn Nets and Sacramento Kings played two matches at the Mercedes-Benz Arena in Shanghai and the MasterCard Center in Beijing.
-Like the previous season, two regular season Global Games were scheduled in Mexico City and London; the Mexico City game between the Timberwolves and the Rockets on 12 November was played without incident.
+Like the previous season, two regular season Global Games were scheduled in Mexico City and London; the Mexico City game between the Timberwolves and the Rockets on November 12 was played without incident.

 For the 2015–16 season, the NBA scheduled two regular season games to be played outside the United States and Canada.
-The first game, between the Boston Celtics and the Sacramento Kings, was scheduled to be played on 3 December 2015 at the Mexico City Arena; the Celtics defeated the Kings 114–97.
+The first game, between the Boston Celtics and the Sacramento Kings, was scheduled to be played on December 3, 2015, at the Mexico City Arena; the Celtics defeated the Kings 114–97.
 It marked the NBA's third regular-season game in Mexico City.
-The second game, between the Orlando Magic and the Toronto Raptors, was played on 14 January 2016, at The O2 Arena in London.
+The second game, between the Orlando Magic and the Toronto Raptors, was played on January 14, 2016, at The O2 Arena in London.
 It marked the NBA's sixth regular-season game in London.

+In October 2019, the games in China were met with backlash following Houston Rockets general manager Daryl Morey's support of the 2019–2020 Hong Kong protests over the proposed extradition bill, which Hong Kongers feared would allow mainland Chinese officials to detain them despite Hong Kong's autonomy.
+The Chinese Basketball Association's suspended of its relationship with the Rockets and all Houston Rockets-related items were removed from the Tmall and JD.com sites and the team's games were removed from broadcasting on Tencent.
+Several days later, Morey and the NBA each issued a separate statement addressing the original tweet, with Morey saying that he never intended his tweet to cause any offense and the NBA saying that it was regrettable, which resulted in backlash from American politicians who called it "a betrayal of fundamental American values".
+Further fallout from the tweet included the decision by China Central Television to cancel the broadcasting of two NBA preseason games, pro-Hong Kong protest demonstrations held at preseason games in the United States involving teams from the Chinese Basketball Association, the cancellation of NBA Cares community events in Shanghai, criticism by then-president Donald Trump of the perceived double standards by the reactions of specific coaches to NBA response relative to their past criticisms of his policies, and the suspension/termination of all mainland Chinese sponsors of the NBA.
+The NBA eventually returned to China in 2025 after signing a five year deal to play two preseason games at Venetian Arena in Macau.